ldeo-glaciology/glaciology-intro-book/_sources/book-intro.md

   ```
   git clone git@github.com:ldeo-glaciology/glaciology-intro-book.git
   ```
-  depending on how you have git permissions setup on your machine, it may be necessary to use this version.
+  depending on how you have git permissions setup on your machine, it may be necessary to use this version
   `````

-Next you will need to instal the python packages needed to run the notebooks in this JupyterBook.
+Next you will need to install the python packages needed to run the notebooks in this JupyterBook.
 The easiest way to do this is using [Conda](https://docs.conda.io/en/latest/).
-Follow the instructions on the Conda website to instal Conda, then in the terminal run
+Follow the instructions on the Conda website to install Conda, then in the terminal run
 ```
 conda env create -f path/to/cloned/repo/glaciology-intro-book/environment.yml
 ```